iTz-i-Soldier/django-deepl/README.md

 DEEPL_API_KEY = 'your_deepl_api_key_here'
 ```

-Obtain your API key by registering for a DeepL account at [DeepL API](https://www.deepl.com).
+Obtain your API key by signing up for a DeepL account at [DeepL](https://www.deepl.com/signup).

+***Once the API key is set, you can start using and testing the app immediately.
+If you'd like to customize other settings, you can find them here below.***

 ### 2. `TRANSLATION_IGNORE_PATTERNS`